Actindo-AG/Documentation/DataHub/UserInterface/02e_Channels.md

   Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 The system languages **English (United States)** and **Deutsch (Deutschland)** are available in the drop-down list.

 - [SAVE]
-  Click this button to save the channel, close the *Create channel* view and return to the channel list.
+  Click this button to save the channel.
+The *Create channel* view is closed.

 - *Name (Language)*
   Enter a channel name in the selected language.